cmu-sei/juneberry/docs/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 ## Implement the training strategy outlined in a paper with a Juneberry model config.

-To replicate a machine learning result, you must fully specify how the model was trained.
+To replicate the results from the He et al. paper, you must fully specify how the model was trained.

 He et al. (2015) reports in Section 4.2: